baddodg3r/baddodg3r/README.md

--

--

-- 🌱 I’m currently learning ...
-PHP, SQL, Wordpress
-- 💞️ I’m looking to collaborate on ... some cool online project.
-- 📫 How to reach me ... well - over here?

 <!---
 baddodg3r/baddodg3r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.